karo-electronics/welcome/yocto/yocto_machine-table_rev-rocko.md

 * [TX6UL](#tx6ul)
 * [TX6ULL](#tx6ull)

-## A NeW

-Choosing a machine
+## Choosing a Machine
 This release supports the following machines.
 Depending on the target to be compiled choose the machine configuration that matches your TXCOM module.

+The user has to differentiate between payloads.

+There are two payloads the user can choose:

+* Bootloader: U-Boot
+* OS: Kernel & RFS

-The user has to differentiate between payload software, like the operating system (GNU/Linux), and the bootloader (U-Boot), thus there are in above given table two different settings for `MACHINE=`.
+both require the user to define a different value for `MACHINE=`.
+This is because of limitations to how bootloader and OS are compiled and therein involved toolchain.
+Therefore the below given table gives two different settings for `MACHINE=`.

-This is an effect for the BSP as the U-Boot bootloader requires a different toolchain to be compiled with.
+## Machine List

-## TX6S
+### TX6S
 **TX6S** are based upon the i.MX6S
 _Note: see here for [PCN](#pcn)_